If you’ve been doing BuJo for a while, chances are, you have a few of them, pretty planners, lying around your room

 Working from home can be extra difficult so you might need some more organization and your good old dated planner will be there to help you.

-Even if you’re not facing new working conditions – you could use your planner to help you with big work projects, upgrading your qualifications, or maybe just managing your staff.
+Even if you’re not facing new working conditions – you could use your planner to help you with big work projects, upgrade your qualifications, or maybe just manage your staff.

 For example, given that I’m self-employed and my work consists of how well my social media goes, I use an old-dated planner to track my statistics – blog visits, Instagram views, email subscribers, income, and so much more.

 If you’re in school it can be helpful to you as well – record your deadlines, assignments, and projects.
 I have another post with school journal ideas for you to check if you are a student.

 Use It As A Sticker Book

 Keeping stickers has always been such an issue for me – you get them and it’s all different sizes and when you put it in a folder you have to flip through it all before you find the right one.

 You can use your planner as a sticker book, though!